knaw-huc/lenticular-lens/readme.md

   // The lens configuration; requires groups consisting of two elements "specs": {
-    // Lens type to apply; see table below for allowed values "type": "UNION",
+    // Lens type to apply; see table below for allowed values "type": "union",
-    // The t-conorm to apply on the values of this element; see table below for allowed values; optional field, defaults to 'MAXIMUM_T_CONORM'
+    // The s-norm to apply on the values of this element; see table below for allowed values; optional field, defaults to 'MAXIMUM_S_NorM'
-    "t_conorm": "",
+    "s_norm": "",
     // The threshold to apply on the similarity score; optional field, defaults to '0' which means it does not apply "threshold": 0.8,
     // The lens configuration is composed of a logic box